Andre601/Math-Expansion/README.md

 EvalEx offers a lot of different formats you can use, so check out their readme for more information.
 Note: Those patterns are case-insensitive.

-### Set amount of shown decimals
+### Set amount of shown digits
 Sometimes an expression can return a relatively large number such as `3.333333...`.
-The Math-Expansion does by default only show the first three decimals of a number, turning the above shown one into `3.333`.
+The Math-Expansion does by default only show the first three digits of a number, turning the above shown one into `3.33`.

+Note that the whole number (Everything before the dot) will be shown, even if the number has more digits than what you have set.
+The number itself may get rounded tho.

-If you want to lower or increase the amound of decimals without altering the [config option](#decimals) can you set your own decimal count using the [advanced placeholder-pattern](#math_decimalsrounding_expression).
+If you want to lower or increase the amound of digits without altering the [config option](#decimals) can you set your own digits count using the [advanced placeholder-pattern](#math_decimalsrounding_expression).

-For example will `%math_5:_8+1.234567%` set the amount of decimals to 5, resulting in the returned number looking like this: `9.23457`
+For example will `%math_5:_8+1.234567%` set the amount of digits to 5, resulting in the returned number looking like this: `9.2346`

 **Note:** The final number depends on what rounding behaviour has been set.